 Display or Screen

 Since the display is also the major interface for a tablet PC, the screen plays a very important role in your buying decision.
-Factors to consider are size, resolution, viewing angles and coating.
+Factors to consider are size, resolution, viewing angles, brightness and coating.
 The size determines how big the tablet will be but when tied to resolution can also determine how easy or difficult it is to read text on the device.
 Resolution also matters if you are trying to watch true HD media on the device.
 A minimum of 720 lines are required in a portrait orientation.
 Viewing angles are important if it will be viewed by more than one person or at odd angles at times.
+Brightness is something to consider if the tablet will be outdoors frequently.
+The brightner the screen, the easier to see when there is lots of glare.
 Coatings should be durable so it won't show scratches and be easy to clean.

 Since the majority of tablets will not be running the same operating system as a desktop or laptop computer, the choice can make a huge difference.
 Each operating system has its benefits and drawbacks.
 The key is to look at how it will be used to determine which OS may best suit your needs.
-If you want it to be just like a traditional PC, then Windows may be best but even there they may be issues.
+If you want it to be just like a traditional PC, then Windows may be best but even this may have issues.
 Media watching and gaming is probably best served by iOS.
 Finally, if you want a more open platform with better multitasking, then Android might be the best choice.
 Beyond the OS itself, buyers should also consider the types and number of applications available to each platform.

 Connectivity / Networking